Hub map

 Avoid the common mistake of including low-value blog posts or thin product pages.
 Every URL in your llms.txt should pass a manual E-E-A-T check.
 If it does not clearly demonstrate why your brand is a credible source, it dilutes the overall signal.

 The llms.txt standard is evolving.
-Future extensions like llms-img.txt for visual assets and llms-commerce.txt for product feeds are already being discussed in AI SEO communities.
+Future extensions like llms-img.txt for visual assets and llms-commerce.txt for product feeds are already being discussed in AI visibility communities.
 As AI agents become capable of recommending products and comparing images, these files will be crucial for e-commerce and media brands.

 To prepare, ensure your image metadata and alt text are descriptive and AI-friendly.
 For product data, maintain a clean feed that could be linked from a future commerce file.
 The brands that establish robust llms.txt practices now will have a head start when these new standards launch.